spacebarchat/docs/docs/setup/bots.md

 Fosscord is backwards compatible to discord, which means you can reuse your existing discord bot library and only need to change the api endpoints.

 Currently the bot dashboard is still in development and not yet finished.
 Until then you can use regular user accounts.
+Similarly in the instances where the human/bot distinction is disabled, just a regular user would be used.

 ## Retrieve the user token: